Manas-g-code/Pixpin/README.md

 - 🔐 **User Authentication**
   - Login / Register with username and password
+  - Also an added feature in case user forgot their password

 - 🖼️ **Post Management**
   - Create, Read, Update, and Delete image posts